 - may cause financial loss to Chubb or damage its reputation or be otherwise detrimental to Chubb interests;

 - involves harassment, discrimination, victimisation or bullying, other than personal work-related grievances as defined in the Corporations Act 2001 ("Corporations Act"); or

 - involves any other kind of misconduct or an improper state of affairs or circumstances as defined in the Corporations Act.

 If you have a personal work-related grievance, as defined in the Corporations Act, this Policy will not apply for the purpose of reporting that grievance.
 Examples of personal work-related grievances include – complaints in relation to workplace conflict between employees or with your manager.
-For such grievances, please refer to the Chubb Human Resources Policy: Maintaining an Equitable Workplace, or the Carrier Code of Ethics.
+For such grievances, please refer to the Chubb Human Resources Policy: Maintaining an Equitable Workplace, or the Chubb Code of Ethics.

 A. Conditions that must be met in order to receive whistleblower protection

 The Corporations Act gives special protection to disclosures made about any misconduct or improper state of affairs relating to Chubb if the following three conditions are satisfied:

 a) an officer or employee of a Chubb company;